 We now focus on the regime $ \Delta \gg \delta, \, |\Omega_k| $ where we can choose a coarse-graining time such that $2\pi/\Delta \ll \tau \ll 2\pi/\delta$.
 Then all the $\mathrm{sinc}(x)$ functions appearing in the terms of $H_\mathrm{eff}$ above are nearly vanishing except for $\mathrm{sinc}(\delta \tau /2) \approx 1$.
 As a result first-order $\tilde{H}^{(1)}_\mathrm{eff}(t)$ averages out while the coefficients of $\tilde{H}^{(2)}_\mathrm{eff}(t)$ become

-Transforming back to the laboratory frame we finally obtain
+Transforming back to the laboratory frame, we finally obtain

-Before discussing the results in detail we make some general comments.
-As anticipated we obtain a a block-diagonal effective Hamiltonian.
+Before discussing the results in detail, we make some general comments.
+As anticipated, we obtain a block-diagonal effective Hamiltonian.
 In the relevant subspace, it is similar to the result of standard AE.
-Concerning the criticism to the standard AE mentioned in \S~\ref{section:ad_el_pr} we first observe that our result is not affected by the gauge ambiguity emerging for $H \to H + \eta \mathds{1}$, the "best choice" rule $\eta =0$ of Ref.~\cite{ka:07-brion-jphysA-adiabelimination} being set naturally.
-Indeed the uniform shift only changes trivially $U_0$ and does not enter $\tilde H$ where only level splittings appear.
+Concerning the criticism of the standard AE mentioned in Section~\ref{section:ad_el_pr}, we first observe that our result is not affected by the gauge ambiguity emerging for $H \to H + \eta \mathds{1}$, where the ``best choice'' rule $\eta =0$ of Ref.~\cite{ka:07-brion-jphysA-adiabelimination} is set naturally.
+Indeed, the uniform shift only changes trivially $U_0$ and does not enter $\tilde H$ where only level splittings appear.
 Secondly, the state $\ket{2}$ is not eliminated but the block diagonal structure consistently preserves normalization in each subspace.
-Thus there is no need to assume that $\dot c_2=0$.
-Rather, Eq.(\ref{Eq:effective_magnus}) may describe also a three-level dynamics where all coherences oscillate.
-Finally, the ME obviously allows for systematic improvement of the result of AE which moreover can be extended significantly as we will argue in the next sections.
+Thus, there is no need to assume that $\dot c_2=0$.
+Rather, Equation (\ref{Eq:effective_magnus}) may also describe three-level dynamics where all coherences oscillate.
+Finally, the ME obviously allows for systematic improvement in the result of AE, which, moreover, can be extended significantly, as we will argue in the next sections.

-While for $\delta = 0$ our $H_\mathrm{eff}$ is identical to the "best choice" result of the standard AE differences emerge for $\delta \neq 0$.
-Anticipating the quantitative analysis of \S~\ref{sec:delta-neq-zero} here we point out that our $H_\mathrm{eff}$ reproduces correctly the shifts $S_k$ as given by second-order perturbation theory\footnote{If $H$ describes a three-level atom under the action of corotating external fields $S_k$ are the perturbative Stark shifts.} including the correct shift of the "eliminated" state $\ket{2}$.
-This feature is important for three-level of quantum operations and an example will be discussed later.
+While for $\delta = 0$ our $H_\mathrm{eff}$ is identical to the “best choice” result of the standard AE, differences emerge for $\delta \neq 0$.
+Anticipating the quantitative analysis of Section~\ref{sec:delta-neq-zero}, we here point out that our $H_\mathrm{eff}$ reproduces correctly the shifts $S_k$ as given by second-order perturbation theory (If $H$ describes a three-level atom under the action of corotating external fields $S_k$ are the perturbative Stark shifts), including the correct shift of the ``eliminated'' state $\ket{2}$.
+This feature is important for three-level of quantum operations, and an example will be discussed later.